-- (1) Except as noted, each of the Directors has held the positions of responsibility set out in this column (but not necessarily his present title) for more than five years.
+(1) Except as noted, each of the directors has held the positions of responsibility set out in this column (but not necessarily his present title) for more than five years.
 In addition to the directorships listed in this column, the following individuals also serve on the Boards of Directors of the following companies: James B. Williams: The Coca-Cola Company; R. Randall Rollins: Dover Motorsports, Inc. and Dover Downs Gaming and Entertainment, Inc.; Gary W. Rollins, Genuine Parts Company.
+All persons named, with the exception of Thomas J. Lawley, M.D. and Mr. Glen W. Rollins, in the above table are directors of RPC, Inc. and Marine Products Corporation.

+During the past five years, in addition to the companies listed above, some of the directors served on the board of directors of in the following publicly traded companies: Prior to 2005, R. Randall Rollins served as the director of SunTrust Banks, Inc. Prior to 2007, James B. Williams served as the director of Genuine Parts Company, and

-All persons named, with the exception of Dr. Thomas J. Lawley and Messrs Larry L. Prince and Glen W. Rollins, in the above table are directors of RPC, Inc. and Marine Products Corporation.
-Mr. Prince has concurrently been nominated to be elected to the Board of Directors of RPC, Inc. and Marine Products Corporation. - (2) Except as otherwise noted, the nature of the beneficial ownership for all shares is sole voting and investment power. - (3) R. Randall Rollins and Gary W. Rollins are brothers.
-Gary W. Rollins is the father of Glen W. Rollins, Vice President of the Company. - (4) See information contained in footnote (3) to the table appearing in Capital Stock section. - (5) Includes 79,986 shares of Common Stock of the Company held by a trust of which he is a Co-Trustee and as to which he shares voting and investment power and 337 shares held in a wholly owned corporation.
-Also includes 1,012 shares held by his wife.
-Does not include shares of Common Stock of the Company owned by Rollins Holding Company, an interest in which is indirectly held by a trust of which Mr. Tippie is a Co-Trustee but not a beneficiary. - (6) See information contained in footnote (5) to the table appearing in the Capital Stock section. - (7) See information contained in footnote (2) to the table appearing in the Capital Stock section. - Less than 1% of outstanding shares. - Mr. Henry B. Tippie disclaims any beneficial interest in these holdings.
+- Georgia Pacific Corporation.
+Prior to 2009, Larry L. Prince served as a director of Crawford & Company and Equifax, Inc. - (2) Except as otherwise noted, the nature of the beneficial ownership for all shares is sole voting and investment power. - (3) R. Randall Rollins and Gary W. Rollins are brothers.
+Gary W. Rollins is the father of Glen W. Rollins, Executive Vice President of the Company. - (4) See information contained in footnote (2) to the table appearing in the Stock Ownership of Certain Beneficial Owners and Management section. - (5) See information contained in footnote (5) to the table appearing in the Stock Ownership of Certain Beneficial Owners and Management section. - (6) See information contained in footnote (3) to the table appearing in Stock Ownership of Certain Beneficial Owners and Management section. - (7) Includes 79,986\\ shares of Common Stock of the Company held by a trust of which he is a Co-Trustee and as to which he shares voting and investment power and 337 shares held in a wholly owned corporation.
+Also includes 1,012\\ shares held by his wife.
+Does not include shares of Common Stock of the Company owned by Rollins Holding Company, an interest in which is indirectly held by a trust of which Mr. Tippie is a Co-Trustee but not a beneficiary. - Less than 1% of outstanding shares. - \\ Mr. Henry B. Tippie disclaims any beneficial interest in these holdings.